sphinx-labs/sphinx/docs/immutable-variables.md

 }
 ```

-Your ChugSplash file would be:
+Your ChugSplash config file would be:
 ```ts
 {
   options: { ... },